-The Environmental Protection Agency (EPA) is proposing to approve a state implementation plan (SIP) revision submitted by the Commonwealth of Pennsylvania.
-The revision updates Allegheny County's portion of the Pennsylvania SIP, which includes regulations concerning sulfur content in fuel oil.
-This revision will implement low sulfur fuel oil provisions that will reduce the amount of sulfur in fuel oils used in combustion units which will aid in reducing sulfates that cause decreased visibility.
-This revision will strengthen the Pennsylvania SIP.
-This action is being taken under the Clean Air Act (CAA).
+The Environmental Protection Agency (EPA) is approving a state implementation plan (SIP) revision submitted by the Commonwealth of Pennsylvania (Pennsylvania).
+The revision updates Philadelphia County's portion of the Pennsylvania SIP, which includes regulations concerning sulfur content in fuel oil.
+Implementation of these provisions will reduce the amount of sulfur in fuel oils used in combustion units in Philadelphia County.
+EPA is approving these revisions to the Pennsylvania SIP in accordance with the requirements of the Clean Air Act (CAA).

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Erin Trouba, Planning & Implementation Branch (3AD30), Air & Radiation Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
 The telephone number is (215) 814-2023.
 Ms. Trouba can also be reached via electronic mail at email@example.com.

 End Further Info